 Tim gives an invited talk at the 18th Total Energy and Force Methods workshop, held at ICTP.

-We work on a variety of quantum-mechanical problems motivated by excited-state phenomenology.
+We work on a variety of quantum-mechanical problems motivated by excited-state phenomena.
 This research occurs at the fascinating interface of physical chemistry, condensed-matter physics, and materials science.

 Building on modern theories of quantum dynamics, we develop powerful simulation techniques for nonequilibrium and time-resolved spectroscopies.
 These new tools enable the accurate simulation of extremely large and complex sytems, providing new insights into excited-state structure and dynamics.